pgRouting/pgrouting/doc/coloring/pgr_sequentialVertexColoring.rst

 Description
 -------------------------------------------------------------------------------

-Sequential Vertex Coloring algorithm is a graph coloring algorithm in which color identifiers are assigned to the vertices of a graph in a sequential manner, such that no edge connects two identically colored vertices.
+Sequential vertex coloring algorithm is a graph coloring algorithm in which color identifiers are assigned to the vertices of a graph in a sequential manner, such that no edge connects two identically colored vertices.

 **The main Characteristics are:**